JakubFlis/CrossPlatformEverywhere/README.md

 ### Prerequisites

 Each of these projects requre Android SDK for Android development and XCode along with XCode command line tools for Android SDK.
+Make sure that all environmental variables are set properly.

 **Apache Cordova and Ionic:**
 - Node.js: https://nodejs.org/en/